Dor12k/botson-project/README.md

 ---

 ## 🚧 Project Status

-This is an MVP (Minimum Viable Product) version.

-✅ Screen A (Dashboard) is fully implemented.
+- ✅ Screen A (Dashboard) is fully implemented.
-❌ Screen B (AI assistant) and OpenAI integration are planned but not yet completed.
+- ❌ Screen B (AI Assistant) and OpenAI integration are planned but not yet completed.